 Did You Know?

-In the car Sheldon tells Penny that it would be his first date, since square-dancing with his sister at a Teens for Jesus Fourth of July Hoedown doesn't count as a date.
-However, in The Big Bang Theory: The Psychic Vortex
+Sheldon has his first date, since going square-dancing with his sister at a Teens for Jesus Fourth of July did not count as one.
+See more

 CHUCK LORRE PRODUCTIONS, #291 I didn't go to my 40th high school reunion.
 I agonized over the decision.
 Part of me wanted to go simply to take a victory lap.
 Part of me thought that to be a most unworthy motivation for traveling across the country in a private jet with a full head of hair, a 32 inch waistline and a beautiful woman almost half my age.
 Part of me wanted to see how my classmates turned out after decades of life.
 Part of me was simply frightened by the mortality issues implied by "decades of life."
 Part of me did not want to revisit memories of that sad, alienated kid whose best idea for attending the Sadie Hawkins Day Dance was sitting on the handball court swilling Southern Comfort and then blundering into the gym until a teacher threw him out on his ass, after which he threw up on his shoes.
 Part of me was simply worn out from work and feared the reunion would culminate with a debilitating, schadenfreude-enducing stroke near the punch bowl.
 Part of me truly wanted to enjoy the company of the people I grew up with.
 Part of me feared being judged by them, even if the judgment was positive.
 Well, it's too late now.
 The reunion is over.
 Now there's a part of me that has quietly begun to agonize over going to the 50th.
 And a part of me that regrets not going to the 40th in case I'm dead by the 50th.
 And a part of me which is thoroughly exhausted by the part of me that worries and thinks too much.
 But that part of me writes sitcoms and vanity cards so the exhausted part of me just has to suck it up.
 And yet there's still another part of me that merely watches all the other parts with tender, paternal amusement.
 Part of me thinks that's my spiritual part - the loving, non-judgmental, ever-present witness.
 Part of me thinks that if I'm still alive for my 50th, that part would have a good time at the party.
 Re-reading this card now, part of me thinks I should be heavily medicated.
 See more